DIY and Crafts

 Procedure:

 Cover the container with pink paper or paint it pink.
-Add ears, eyes, and nose, then cut a small slot on top for coins.
+Add ears, eyes, and a nose, then cut a small slot on top for coins.

 Recycled Pig Planter Craft for Kids